belowdecent/astcalculator/README.md

 2. Clone this repo

 ## Usage
-Simply run this command in the project folder.
+Simply run this command in the project folder:
 ```
 haxe --main Repl --interp
 ```
-You will be greeted with this prompt.
+You will be greeted with this prompt:

 ```
 calc>